 We constantly had to have our wits about us to avoid walking into someone and to sidestep the numerous giant holes in the footpath that were threatening a broken leg to those unfortunate enough to be distracted.

 Uncountable and undistinguishable smells scented the thick and humid air.
 Various foods, putrid rubbish, what else – I don’t know.

-Colours of every hue, in the traditional longyis (long skirts) that the men and women wear, of the dirt encrusted colonial buildings, abandoned by the British and left to rot.
+Colors of every hue, in the traditional longyis (long skirts) that the men and women wear, of the dirt-encrusted colonial buildings, abandoned by the British and left to rot.
 There was little to no tourist infrastructure.
 It was incredible.

-Locals curiously stared as we passed and kids with giant smiles on their faces waved with fervour.
+Locals curiously stared as we passed and kids with giant smiles on their faces waved with fervor.
 Like Greased Lightning – it was electrifying.

-Once we reached 999 Shan Noodle Soup, a restaurant serving its namesake soup, the spell was broken.
-We weren’t the only westerners in sight anymore, there were two groups already sitting at the tidy tables enjoying soup.
-Well, the restaurant was recommended by the Lonely Planet.
+Once we reached 999 Shan Noodle House, a restaurant serving its namesake soup, the spell was broken.
+We weren’t the only Westerners in sight anymore, there were two groups already sitting at the tidy tables enjoying the soup.
+Well, the restaurant was recommended by Lonely Planet.